 Reading is good at every age, but college applicants may have a particular motivation to read.
-There are a number of books out there – beyond college guides – that can help you out in your application process.
-Consider these kinds of books for students applying to college, and why they may be helpful in your college application process.
+There are a number of books (beyond college guides) that can actually help you out in your application process.
+Wondering why they may be helpful in your college application process?
+This article will review several categories of books for college bound students and explain how they will serve you.

 Additionally, be sure to read fiction that you’re interested in.
 Diverse reading can give you a good topic for your essay, along with something to talk about during your college interviews.